 Pakistan's energy sector is currently in a transition period, trying to resolve the dual task of supplying growing energy needs and addressing climate change.
-Given the increasing understanding of the negative environmental impact of energy production, it is increasingly important to determine whether different energy sources have an effect on the amount of CO2 emissions.
-The present research explores the complex relationship among various elements of Pakistan's power sector with a special emphasis on renewable versus non-renewable resources and their impact on carbon emissions.
-Some of the previous research has made it very clear that transitioning to the use of renewable energy sources is one way through which we can help curb climate change effects.
-On the other hand, new forms of green energy like solar, wind, and hydropower appear to be promising alternatives that can be used to mitigate carbon emissions while also promoting environmental sustainability.
+Given the increasing understanding of the negative environmental impact of energy production, it is increasingly important to determine whether different energy sources affect the amount of CO2 emissions.
+The present research examines the intricate relationship between various elements of Pakistan's power sector, with a particular emphasis on renewable versus non-renewable resources and their impact on carbon emissions.
+Previous research has made it clear that transitioning to renewable energy sources is one way to help mitigate the effects of climate change.
+On the other hand, new forms of green energy, such as solar, wind, and hydropower, appear to be promising alternatives that can be used to mitigate carbon emissions while promoting environmental sustainability.

-In this study, to define the relationship between renewable and non-renewable energy to the emissions of carbon, we run Augmented Dickey-Fuller (ADF) test assesses whether variables are stationary or non-stationary.
-P- values below 5% or 10% indicate stationarity.
+In this study, to define the relationship between renewable and non-renewable energy and the emissions of carbon, we run the Augmented Dickey-Fuller (ADF) test to assess whether variables are stationary or non-stationary.
+P-values below 5% or 10% indicate stationarity.
 Variables like CO2, FFCp, RECp, and GDP are stationary.
 To address autocorrelation, we used the Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF).
 A Correlogram is used to visualize autocorrelation portions.
 The Autoregressive Distributed Lag (ARDL) model is used to analyze relations in time series data.
-It accommodates non-stationary variables without differencing and aids in policy exploration and forecasting.
+It accommodates non-stationary variables without requiring differencing, aiding in policy exploration and forecasting.

-Overall, the findings of this study are expected to help policymakers, experts and stakeholders who play a key role in shaping the energy policy in Pakistan.
-Specifically, by activating the research on the environmental consequences of the various methods of energy production, this study intends to help draft policies that promote expansion of renewables, efficient use of land for sustainable impact energy projects, and carbon dioxide emissions cuts in line with regional and global environmental goals.
-In conclusion, Given the growing threat of climate change, there has never been more need to prioritize a sustainable approach to energy production.
-While we may face several challenges in Pakistan's energy space there are indeed greener and cleaner ways forward.
-This study overall seeks to provide evidence and recommendations to facilitate decision-making and help generate a more sustainable and reliable energy sector in Pakistan.
+Overall, the findings of this study are expected to help policymakers, experts, and stakeholders who play a key role in shaping Pakistan's energy policy.
+Specifically, by researching the environmental consequences of various energy production methods, this study aims to inform the development of policies that promote the expansion of renewables, the efficient use of land for sustainable energy projects, and reductions in carbon dioxide emissions in line with regional and global environmental goals.
+In conclusion, given the growing threat of climate change, there has never been a greater need to prioritize a sustainable approach to energy production.
+While we may face several challenges in Pakistan's energy space, there are indeed greener and cleaner ways forward.
+This study aims to provide evidence and recommendations that facilitate informed decision-making and contribute to the development of a more sustainable and reliable energy sector in Pakistan.